prakhyati/Preparation/ReadMe.md

 1) Create a local directory "Projects/Learning"
 2) Add a text file in the folder "learngit.txt"
 3) Move to the terminal and go to the path "/c/Users/leo_a/Documents/Projects/Learning"

+### Initializing and adding git repository to staging area
 4) now we try to add the file using git
 ![gitaddnostagingarea](https://user-images.githubusercontent.com/43897511/50918794-d48ed300-1406-11e9-8087-a5f5a4e7e368.PNG)
 _not in git reporsitory,we need to initialize it_